WebAssembly/spec/document/execution/instructions.rst

 .. note::
    This semantics also applies to the instruction sequence contained in a |LOOP| instruction.
-   Therefor, execution of a loop falls off the end if no backwards branch is performed explicitly.
+   Therefor, execution of a loop falls off the end, unless a backwards branch is performed explicitly.

 .. index:: ! invocation, function, function instance, label, frame